pymc-devs/pymc-examples/examples/gaussian_processes/GP-Heteroskedastic.myst.md

 Now let's model the mean and the log of the variance as separate GPs through PyMC's `Latent` implementation, feeding both into a `Normal` likelihood.
 Note that we add a small amount of diagonal noise to the individual covariances in order to stabilize them for inversion.

-The `Latent` parameterization takes signifiantly longer to sample than the `Marginal` model, so we are going to accerelate the sampling with the Numpyro NUTS sampler.
+The `Latent` parameterization takes signifiantly longer to sample than the `Marginal` model, so we are going to accerelate the sampling with the Nutpie NUTS sampler.

 ```{code-cell} ipython3
 with pm.Model() as model_ht: